sdsu-its/book-pog/ops/fs/bb_login.md

 # Logging into Blackboard

 As of January 5th, most users will login to Blackboard via SDSUid.
-Some users with GUI accounts \(some staff members, ITS staff, clicker users, CES students, etc\) will still need to login with a username and password, which can be accomplished via the [Speakeasy method](#speakeasy-method) listed below.
+Some users with GUI accounts \(some staff members, ITS staff, clicker users, CES students, etc\) will still need to login with a username and password, which can be accomplished via the Non SDSUid method listed below.

 ## SSO Login Issues